ASTRO-APS

 Primary Outcome

-Definition: Composite of clinically overt thrombosis and vascular death
+Definition: Composite of clinically overt thrombosis (arterial and venous) and vascular death

 | Control | Intervention | HR/OR | P-value |